xp44mm/Notebook/ConcurrencyCookbook/11 Functional-Friendly OOP.md

 While we're on the subject of properties in async code, it's worth thinking about how state relates to asynchronous code.
 This is especially true if you're converting a synchronous code base to asynchronous.
 Consider any state that you expose in your API (e.g., via properties); for each piece of state, ask yourself, what is the current state of an object that has an asynchronous operation in progress?
 There's no right answer, but it's important to think about the semantics you want and to document them.

-For example, consider Stream.Position, which represents the current offset of the stream pointer.
-With the synchronous API, when you call Stream.Read or Stream.Write, the reading/writing is done and Stream.Position is updated to reflect the new position before the Read or Write method returns.
+For example, consider `Stream.Position`, which represents the current offset of the stream pointer.
+With the synchronous API, when you call `Stream.Read` or `Stream.Write`, the reading/writing is done and `Stream.Position` is updated to reflect the new position before the `Read` or `Write` method returns.
 The semantics are clear for synchronous code.

-Now, consider Stream.ReadAsync and Stream.WriteAsync: when should Stream.Position be updated?
+Now, consider `Stream.ReadAsync` and `Stream.WriteAsync`: when should `Stream.Position` be updated?
 When the read/write operation is complete, or before it actually happens?
-If it's updated before the operation completes, is it updated synchronously by the time ReadAsync/WriteAsync returns, or could it happen shortly after that?
+If it's updated before the operation completes, is it updated synchronously by the time `ReadAsync` or `WriteAsync` returns, or could it happen shortly after that?

 This is a great example of how a property that exposes state has perfectly clear semantics for synchronous code but no obviously correct semantics for asynchronous code.
 It's not the end of the world—you just need to think about your entire API when async-enabling your types and document the semantics you choose.